DraftBot-A-Discord-Adventure/DraftBot/README.md

 - install NodeJS `apt-get install nodejs` (nodejs 12 minimum is required)
 - install yarn `npm install -g yarn` (you may have to install npm and use sudo)
 - install the bot : `yarn install`
+- install and launch a mariadb database (with or without docker).
+Keep the credentials for the config file.
+There are a lot of tutorials online for this
-- create the config file : `cp config/app.json.default config/app.json`
+- create the config file : `cp config/config.default.toml config/config.toml`
-- Edit the file app.json with the correct data
+- Edit the file config.toml with the correct data
 - Launch the bot : `yarn start`

 ### Updating the bot